 This is the Personalization String for the Subscriber ID.
 When added to our example user match pixel, it would look like:

 The examples above all use the HTTP protocol, but HTTPS is also a supported protocol for all Salesforce DMP URLs.

 The user matching pixels are added to your emails to allow Salesforce DMP and the Marketing Cloud to coordinate on how subscribers are identified.
 To collect the data from your email campaigns, you need to either include Salesforce DMP Campaign Trackers or Salesforce DMP Event Trackers.
 The Email Campaign Implementation Guide outlines which trackers you should use, depending on how you would like to use the data in the Salesforce DMP platform.
-For the purposes of this guide, we will assume that you have the trackers that you need to add to your email campaigns.
+Marketing Cloud does now offer a configuration option for including the DMP user match pixels as well as a Campaign Impression pixel.
+For more information on that option, please see the SFMC Configuration Option for DMP Pixels.
+For the purposes of this guide, we will assume that you want to manually add the trackers for more control, and that you have the tags that you need to add to your email campaigns.